Constraining Hamiltonians from chiral effective field theory with neutron-star data: Constraining Nuclear Interactions

-{\it Impact of Future Detectors.} Future observations, for example by next-generation GW detectors such as Cosmic Explorer~\cite{Reitze:2019iox,Evans:2021gyd} or the Einstein Telescope~\cite{Punturo:2010zz,ET:2019dnz}, will provide additional precision data that allows us to further constrain the LECs.
-To demonstrate this, we inject two simulated events into a detector network composed of two Cosmic Explorer interferometers and one Einstein Telescope.
-For both events, we chose most of the injection parameter values consistent with those that were inferred for GW170817.
-For the first event, the two component masses were taken to be $1.4$~M$_\odot$, leading to an SNR of $\sim 2300$.
-For the second event, the two component masses were decreased to $1.0$~M$_\odot$ to probe the sensitivity of the LECs to the NS masses.
+Future observations, for example by next-generation GW detectors such as Cosmic Explorer~\cite{Reitze:2019iox,Evans:2021gyd} or the Einstein Telescope~\cite{Punturo:2010zz,ET:2019dnz}, will provide additional precision data that allows us to further constrain the LECs.
+To demonstrate this, we infer projected constraints on the LECs by injecting simulated events into a detector network composed of two Cosmic Explorer interferometers and one Einstein Telescope.
+Since the true distribution of these parameters for the potentially observable population of BNS systems is unknown, the details of the projected constraints will depend on the specific values chosen for the injection parameters.
+We explore this ambiguity by injecting two separate events which differ only in the chirp mass which primarily determines the density at which the EOS is probed by a GW signal.
+For both events, all other injection parameters, including the mass ratio, are chosen such that they are consistent with the inferred posteriors for GW170817.
+For the first event, our choice for the chirp mass results in the two component masses being $1.4$~M$_\odot$, leading to an SNR of $\sim 2300$.
+For the second event, we decrease the chirp mass such that the two component masses are $1.0$~M$_\odot$, in order to probe the sensitivity of the LECs to the NS masses.
 This event was found to have an SNR of $\sim 1730$.
 The injected LEC values were chosen to be close to the 50th percentiles of the corresponding prior distributions.
 The obtained posteriors for the LECs are also shown in Fig.~\ref{fig:lecs}.
 We find that next-generation GW detectors can provide significant constraints on the LECs for these two events.
 Interestingly, the LECs are better constrained for the lower SNR (low-mass) event as it probes lower densities that are closer to the regime described by chiral EFT.
+We expect that freeing the pion-nucleon LECs $c_i$ would have little impact on our findings~\cite{Somasundaram:2024ykk}.
+Again, we note that varying the chirp mass in a broader range or choosing different values for the other injection parameters will change the quantitative details of the inferred posteriors, but we believe that such differences are captured at a qualitative level in our two-event injection study.